LDS Scouting Resources

 The LDS-BSA Relationships New Leaders resource page is a great place to start.
-This site gives you an overview of Scouting in your calling whether you're in a Primary, Young Mens, ward, or stake role.
-Learn how Scouting interfaces with your boys' age group, and what resources are available for you.
+This site gives you an overview of Scouting in your calling whether you're in a Primary, Young Men, ward, or stake role.
+Learn how Scouting interfaces with your boys' age group, and what resources are available for you as a new leader.

 First Things First: What should do in my new LDS Scouting calling?

 The very first thing you should schedule is training.
-Simply put, nobody can be successfuly by jumping into a new role without any training; when new leaders try to do so, they almost always become frustrated.
+Simply put, nobody can be successfuly by jumping into a new role without training - it always leads to frustration.
 Take the easy route - let others who have been in your shoes show you how to get started with proven materials, resources, local connections and activities, and more!
 Get started here with basic training for Cub Scout Leaders and Boy Scout Leaders

 LDS Cub Scout Recruiting Webinar recording available